apurvanakade/apurvanakade.github.io/src/course_notes.md

 # Course Notes

 I love to design and teach new, and sometimes old, courses.
-Below are notes and problem sets from several of my course.
+Below are notes and problem sets from several of my courses.
 Most notes are accessible to undergraduate and advanced high-school students.

 ### [Canada/USA Mathcamp](mathcamp.html)